Photo Source:

 In the first few centuries after Christ, Christianity spread throughout North Africa.
 A strong church was established in present-day Tunisia despite intense persecution from the Romans.
 Ancient baptisteries and sites of martyrdom can be found among the ruins.
 However, disunity, factions, and a failure to translate the Bible into the local languages weakened the church.

-Tunisia has a large youth population that is highly educated.
+Many Tunisians are highly educated, and they are used to learning foreign languages.
+This gives them an advantage when they look for work in Germany.
 Almost two out of every three Arabs are under the age of 30.
 Both the Middle East and North Africa have the highest youth unemployment on the planet.
 Frustration, lack of opportunity, and Tunisian government corruption produced a revolution in January 2011 resulting in the president fleeing the country, regime change, and the Arab Spring.
 The ripples of Tunisia's revolution spread to Egypt, Libya, Yemen, Syria, as what we call the Arab Spring.
 The aftermath of this time period is still being felt as Tunisians and other Arabic-speaking people are fleeing to Europe to find work and safety.

 France and Germany are the two European countries with the highest number of Tunisian immigrants.
 Tunisian Arabs are most likely to live in Germany's urban centers.